List of fires in China

 This is a list of notable fires in China, part of the series of lists of disasters in China.

 This list includes British Hong Kong and Manchukuo.

 Structural fire

 Entertainment venues

 Particularly fires in theatres and night clubs.

 Non-entertainment venues

 Most fires from 1949 to 1979 were not notable due to lack of records.

-Forest fire
+Forest fires

 Urban conflagration

 Over the history of China, three cities stood out to have suffered from repetitive urban conflagrations, including, Jiankang during the Northern and Southern dynasties, Hangzhou during Song dynasty and Chongqing between late Qing and the early republic.